310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Shinobu %}
 Committee Chairman-dono~ I am the one who baked this confectionary!

-I spotted them making tea after passing by the Trackfield Club’s room, so I assisted them!
+I spotted them making tea after passing by the Track  & Field Club’s room, so I assisted them!

 Look closely!
 It is confectionary in the shape of a shuriken~♪